RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: User interface

 \subsection{Fitting script}

-The RooHammerModel interface can be used as a standalone RooFit object, and is therefore usable in any program developed with the RooFit package.
+The RooHammerModel interface can be employed as a standalone RooFit object, and is therefore usable in any program developed with the RooFit package.
 However, it has been developed with particular focus on the HistFactory package and an example script is provided as a guideline to perform a standard fit.
-The repository in which the script can be found is described in Sec.~\ref{sec:repository}.

-In this script, a model with two decay channels are configured.
+In this script, a model with two decay channels is configured.
 The shape of one of the two decay channels can vary according to the \textit{CLNVar} HAMMER form factor parameterisation.
 The construction of the part of the fitting model that does not depend on HAMMER and the overall manipulation of the likelihood can be done as usual in HistFactory.

-A particularly interesting feature that has been extended to the new scheme is the treatment of model-template uncertainties, using the Barlow-Beeston Lite method~\cite{Barlow:1993dm}.
-Both the fitting script and the RooHammerModel have been adapted to be able to use the bin errors computed by HAMMER, as explained in Sec.~\ref{sec:technical}.
+A particularly interesting HistFactory feature that has been extended to the new scheme is the treatment of model-template uncertainties, using the Barlow-Beeston Lite method~\cite{Barlow:1993dm}.
+Both the fitting script and the RooHammerModel have been adapted to be able to use the bin errors computed by HAMMER, as explained in section~\ref{sec:technical}.
 The inclusion of template-uncertainties in the model can be activated as usual, via \texttt{RooStats::HistFactory::Sample::ActivateStatError}.